A topological degree theory for rotating solutions of planar systems: Fixed-point theorems for planar system with rotational or twist properties

 is satisfied.
 Then \begin{itemize} \item if $\deg(f_T,\inn U,0)\neq 1$, then there exists a fixed point $x\in A$ of $\phi_T$ such that $F_T(x)=\nu_i$ for some $i\in \Sigma(F_T,\partial \inn U)$. \item if $\deg(f_T,\out U,0)\neq 1$, then there exists a fixed point $x\in A$ of $\phi_T$ such that $F_T(x)=\nu_i$ for some $i\in \Sigma(F_T,\partial \out U)$; \end{itemize} \end{theorem} \begin{proof} Let us assume that $\deg(f_T,\inn U,0)\neq 1$.
 Then, by Theorem \ref{th:deg1} there exists $i\in \Sigma(F_T,\partial \inn U)$ such that $\mydeg(F_T, \inn U,\nu_i)\neq 0$.
 On the other hand, by \eqref{eq:twist} and Lemma \ref{lemma:mydegrot}, we deduce that $\mydeg(F_T, \out U,\nu_i)=0$.
 By Corollary \ref{corol:annulus_degree} we deduce

 which implies the existence of a fixed point $x\in A$ of $\phi_T$ such that $F_T(x)=\nu_i$.

 The case $\deg(f_T,\out U,0)\neq 1$ is proved analogously. \end{proof}

-Using a result of Simon \cite{Sim}, stating that the fixed-point index of a fixed point of an area-preserving planar map is less or equal to one, we have the following corollary which can be applied, for instance, to the evolution maps of Hamiltonian systems.
+Using a result of Simon \cite{Sim}, stating that the fixed-point index of an isolated fixed point of an area-preserving planar map is less or equal to one, we have the following corollary which can be applied, for instance, to the evolution maps of Hamiltonian systems.

 \begin{corol} In the framework of Theorem \ref{th:main}, suppose in addition that the evolution map $\phi$ is an area-preserving map.
 Then \begin{itemize} \item if $\deg(f_T,\out U,0)=h>1$, then there exist at least $h-1$ fixed points $x_l\in A$ of $\phi_T$ such that $F_T(x_l)=\nu_i$ for some $i\in \Sigma(F_T,\partial \out U)$; \item if $\deg(f_T,\inn U,0)=-k< 1$, then there exist at least $k+1$ fixed points $x_l\in A$ of $\phi_T$ such that $F_T(x)=\nu_i$ for some $i\in \Sigma(F_T,\partial \inn U)$. \end{itemize} \end{corol} \begin{proof} The proof proceed as that of Theorem \ref{th:main}.
 The multiplicity follows by combining the result of \cite[Prop.~1]{Sim} recalled above, so that $\deg(F_T\circ \Psi^{-1},A,\nu_i)=n>0$ implies the existence of at least $n$ geometrically distinct fixed points of $\Phi_T-\nu_i$. \end{proof}